timtiemens/secretshare/Readme.md

 $ openssl enc -d -pass pass:TheKeyUsedToEncrypt -aes-256-cbc \
               -in PAYLOAD.enc -out RECOVER.txt
 $ cmp PAYLOAD.txt RECOVER.txt
 $ cat RECOVER.txt
    This is the PAYLOAD
-   Generated Mon Dec 29 19:39:01 CST 2014
+   Generated Wed May  9 19:58:01 CDT 2018
-   It has spaces at the front of every line.
+   It has spaces at the front of every line
 ```